adasjusk/oranges.lt/mcwiki/about.md

-So recently /spawn got removed and now you have to /kill yourself to randomly spawn after dying, /spawn got removed because of harder gameplay and better usage of /kill.
+So recently /spawn got removed and now you have to /kill yourself to randomly spawn after dying, /spawn got removed because of harder game and better usage of /kill.